 The reason being according to Canterbury, as the cold water gets muddier fish tend to go to shallow water.
 That’s when he will move away from the Sunny B and towards the shallower diving Sunny B Squarebill or a different squarebill, spinnerbait, or other bait to target the shallower fish.

 “Wind always helps too, just like with any reaction bait,” Canterbury said.
 “Especially when the water is really clear.
 But you can catch them on it even without wind, especially if the water has a little stain to it.”

-“In the wintertime, I focus mainly on rock, but if you can find wood that’s on rock, that’s a perfect mix,” Canterbury said.
+“In the wintertime, cold water bass fishing.
+I focus mainly on rock, but if you can find wood that’s on rock, that’s a perfect mix,” Canterbury said.

 Like many of us this time of year, Canterbury finds himself fishing lakes with winter pools.
 This means the lakes are drawn down in the winter in an effort to prevent flooding.
 That low water is what often leads to the scarcity of wood and an overabundance of rock as cover for bass.
 But when you do find that mix, those are some of your highest percentage places.

 “As the water column begins to warm just a bit, red clay banks get really good too,” Canterbury said.
 “I’ve caught a lot of fish along those type banks on the Coosa River.”

 Vegetation can be rather scarce in the winter months as well.
 The colder water, heavier currents, and shorter daylight hours all compound to beat the green weeds back.
 But when vegetation is present, it’s worth checking out.

 “I caught a few on the shallow-diving crankbait a couple of weeks ago on Lay Lake just ticking it through the outside edge of the willow grass where it drops off to 3 to 5 feet,” Canterbury said.